 I stepped off the bus into what may have once been a prosperous part of town.
 One can never accurately tell a town’s history by simply looking.
-This could have been a movie set for all I know, something out of the back lot where they filmed Dragnet or one of the other TV cop shows.
+This could have been a movie set for all I know, something out on the back lot where they filmed Dragnet or one of the other TV cop shows.
 But it was typical small town California on the fringe of LA.
-The address on the paper I held in my hand showed small hotel in the standard fake Victorian motif, the gingerbread molding tacked on as an afterthought.
-Behind the counter was a woman of indeterminate age, she could have been forty or she could have been seventy.
+The object of my search matched the address I held in my hand, a small hotel in the standard fake Victorian motif, the gingerbread molding tacked on as an afterthought.
+Behind the counter was a woman of indeterminate age, she could have been forty, she could have been seventy.
 She was thin as a scarecrow and dressed in what might have been the latest style thirty years ago, her smile was as frozen as a dead mackerel laying on a bed of ice in a fish mongers basket.
 I placed my week’s worth of money on the counter while she recited a litany of arcane rules.
-Then I took the key proffered and trudged down the hall empty of any furnishings.
+This ritual when she proffered with her claw like hand the room key.
+I took it, carefully avoiding any touch that might accidentally occur and trudged down the hall devoid of any furnishings.
 My room wasn’t much, barely eight by ten with a single bed, a straight back chair, a small bureau, and narrow coat closet.
 Considering I didn’t have much and my prospects were slim or none, it was enough.
 I was tired and I needed sleep.
 There was one swallow left in the flat pint of cheap whisky I took out of my coat pocket.
 It would do for tonight.

 Next morning I was up and out, walking the town.
-The local library was seven blocks to the north, a better part of town.
+The local library was seven blocks to the north, decidedly in a better part of town.
 Three things tell you a great deal about a large town or small city.
 The first is its library.
 Is it in a prominent part of town and does the building reflect the pride the people have in their public institutions?
 The second is the newspaper.
 No, it’s not the front stories or the editorials that count but the advertisements.
-That tells you about local businesses. and the third is the telephone book, the yellow pages.
+That tells you about local businesses.
+And the third is the telephone book, the yellow pages.
 If you see a large number of bail bondsmen listings then you know the crime rate is high.
 You also know that if the crime rate is high the police will roust you far more often just to show the locals they are on the job.
 I needed a job right now.
-You see, a job gives a man instant respectability no matter how low the pay. so I size up a few prospects from the help wanted ads and the yellow page listings.
-With some luck I might have a job by this afternoon.
+You see, a job gives a man instant respectability no matter how low the pay, and respectability keeps tho cops off your back.
+So I size up a few prospects from the help wanted ads and the yellow page listings.
+With some luck I might have a job by this afternoon, albeit a menial job, something that will pay the rent and a little food.

 People don’t ask questions when you establish a regular routine, regular habits so to speak.
 I had free meals at the dinner and spoke a little about myself, never revealed too much.
 People don’t ask about your past when you tell them about your future. they only worry about where you’ve been when they don’t know where you’re going, so I figure a little about my past told in general terms is safe enough.
 A man may have a few broken windows in his past but human kindness is always the same, help a man mend those windows and make them shine.
 People love success stories, even the cops.
 So I sign up for an adult education class one night a week.
 I tell the education people I never finished high school. their eyes light up and they are ready to help me obtain that GED.
 We agree on what I need to study.
-I’m a good student, careful to score just high enough so I don’t raise suspicion.
+I’m a good student, careful to score just high enough to make the teacher think I’m doing well but not high enough to make them wonder why I bother to come, why I’m not in the community college instead.
 I get to know a couple of the teachers and the administrators, they’ll give me referrals to better jobs and references about my character.
 It takes me a few months but now I have a new identity, a new life.

 Sure enough, wouldn’t you know, a guy asks if I want a job with his company.
 He’s got a small manufacturing business and needs a good dependable man in his warehouse.
 The pay is a little low but he says he’ll rent a two bedroom cottage he owns at a cheaper rent so as to make up the difference.
 I say, why not.
 I want a step up in the world and once again human kindness is overflowing.
 John at the dinner is sorry to see me go but he understands.
 Says he’s got a high school kid coming in just after graduation.
 I make him a deal, I say I stick around at night until the kid can take over.
 I can use the extra money and I have a friend for life.
 My boss hears about my deal and is impressed, thinks I am loyal and think of others first.
 Very good impression, very good.
 Funny thing is that when you start making good habits they tend to change your life, you think differently.
 Oh I’m careful not to be too friendly with the boss, the rest of the men don’t like it.
 They don’t know me yet and always keep an eye on me.
 It’s enough to be polite and a little friendly, you know, just say hello here and there while calling them Mr X or sir if it’s the foreman.
 Soon enough they will tell you to call them Frank or Bill or John.